rd-alliance/metadata-directory/extensions/gsim-generic-statistical-information-model.md

 ---
-title: GSIM - Generic Statistical Information Model
+title: GSIM (Generic Statistical Information Model)
 slug: gsim-generic-statistical-information-model
 description: <p>A reference framework that provides a common terminology acroos and between statistical organisations; aligns with DDI and SDMX.</p>